carlomt/homebrew-repo/README.md

 This repository is just a collection of formulae I developed to easily install some tools.
 These tools are downloaded directly from the developers websites.
-To use this repository in your brew type:
+To use this repository type:

 `brew tap carlomt/repo`

 ## Flair

-Is a interface for FLUKA [flair].
+Flair is a interface for FLUKA [flair].
 To install the stable version of flair (with the geoviewer module) type: brew install flair-geoviewer if you want to install the HEAD version you have to manually install the two packages: